Where Country Music Comes Alive Every Saturday Nite at 6:45

 The Longest Running Live Country Music Show in Kentucky

-Kentucky’s rich history is filled with legendary figures – Muhammad Ali, Colonel Harlan Sanders, Daniel Boone, LaRue County’s own United States President, Abraham Lincoln, and the list goes on and on.
+Kentucky’s history is rich with legendary figures – Muhammad Ali, Colonel Harlan Sanders, Daniel Boone, LaRue County’s own United States President, Abraham Lincoln, and the list goes on and on.
 Another Kentucky legend, whose name is associated with Hodgenville as much or more than Honest Abe himself, stood tall on the stage of the Lincoln Jamboree every Saturday night for 64 years – Joel Ray Sprowls known worldwide for his Lincoln Jamboree.
 His long history of success in the entertainment industry led to Forbes Magazine selecting him as an "Immortal Talent.”
-Now in its 68th year, led by Jay Henderson, The Lincoln Jamboree continues to be a vital part of KY country music history while still having shows every Saturday night.
+Now in its 70th year, led by Jay Henderson, The Lincoln Jamboree continues to be a vital part of KY country music history while still having shows every Saturday night.

 A solid cornerstone of the weekly show is the house band, The Jamboree Gang, as a Saturday feature act and in support of other feature shows of local and regional artists.
-So, how many different band members have played through nearly 70 years?
+So, how many different band members have played through 70 years?
 Hundreds to say the least.

 Has anyone who started on the Jamboree stage become a success in Nashville?
 Yes.
 Ron Gaddis, who was George Jones’ bass guitarist and band leader for over 20 years, began his career at the Jamboree in the early 70s.
 Tommy White, who is the steel guitarist for the Grand Ole Opry house band, got his first regular job at the Jamboree when he was only 13 years old.
 Tommy also worked as Donna Fargo’s steel guitarist and on Ralph Emery’s Nashville Now television show.
 Joel Ray is credited with giving White’s number to an agent in Nashville for Fargo’s band.
 Finally, and most significantly, Kentucky’s own Patty Loveless, a country music superstar in the 80s and 90s, was a regular guest on the Jamboree from 1969 to 1971.